 Frequently Asked Questions

-Call to Action to Address Racism & Social Injustice Research Program
+The Chancellor’s Call to Action Research Program

-What is the Call to Action to Address Racism & Social Injustice Research Program?
+What is the Call to Action Research Program?

-The Call to Action to Address Racism & Social Injustice Research Program will provide support for academic research and the expansion of community-based knowledge that advances the understanding of systemic racism and generationally embedded racial disparity, two of the greatest challenges facing our society.
+The Chancellor’s Call to Action Research Program provides support for academic research and the expansion of community-based knowledge that advances the understanding of systemic bias and structural disparities – and enhances the capacity/capability of Illinois to affect societal change.

-Why was the Call to Action to Address Racism & Social Injustice Research Program created?
+Why was the Chancellor’s Call to Action Research Program created?

 How much is the university investing in this program?